-- Check out the type of work being done in the occupation in which you are interested and be sure to see it first hand
+- Check out the type of work being done in the apprenticeship areas of interest to you [See Apprenticeship Videos].

-- Seek the advice of your parents or guardians and career guidance counsellors as appropriate
+- Get the advice of your parents/guardians and career guidance counsellor.

-- Look for apprentice job advertisements in local and national newspapers as many large organisations advertise their apprentice vacancies.
-You can also use the internet to find out about opportunities, to find companies in your desired field and to follow and learn more about them on Twitter, Facebook and LinkedIn.
+- Look for apprentice job advertisements in local and national newspapers - many large organisations advertise their apprentice vacancies.

-Finally, you need to inform your local Employment Office of your interest in apprenticeship so that your details can be made available on request to employers.
+- Inform your local Employment Office of your interest in an apprenticeship so that your details can be made available on request to potential employers.

-- The first step is to obtain employment as an apprentice in your chosen occupation.
+- Find employment as an apprentice in your chosen occupation.

 - Your employer must be approved to train apprentices.